Tri-Center Community School District

 The Tri-Center Community School District is a rural public school district headquartered in Neola, Iowa.

+Established in 1962, the high school and elementary campus is located on I-880; 25 mi northeast of Council Bluffs, and 100 mi west from Des Moines.

 The district spans northern Pottawattamie County and southern Harrison County.
 It serves Neola, Minden, Persia, and the surrounding rural areas, including Beebeetown.

-The school mascot is the Trojans and the colors are black and gold.

-Schools
+Governance

 The district operates three schools, all in Neola: